DhruvMorey/Website_to_ask_someone_out/README.md

 [![Watch the video](https://www.instagram.com/p/C2qGZuQOxKW/)

-Our goal is to make such a website.
+Our goal is to make a cute and romantic website to ask someone out.
 Get as creative as you can !!

 Welcome to the Romantic Website project!
 This is a simple webpage created using HTML, CSS, and JavaScript.
 The webpage features a romantic theme with interactive elements like a flipping card, raining heart emojis, and more.

-## Features
+## Introduction

-1. **Flipping Card**: The main content is presented on a flipping card, with a romantic message on the front and a special question on the back.

-2. **Interactive Buttons**: Clicking the "Yes" button triggers a delightful response.
-The "No" button has a unique hover effect where it relocates randomly but is not clickable.

-3. **Hypnosis Animation**: On the back of the card, there's a hypnotic animation suggesting a positive response.

-4. **Heart Emoji Rain**: Pink heart emojis rain down across the entire page, adding a romantic touch.
+I have laid out the foundation in the code.
+It is what i could come up with my imagination.
+Take it from here on and lets see where your imagination takes you!

 ## Getting Started